Lee Yun-seo: 2021

-Lee did not compete in 2020 due to the COVID-19 pandemic in South Korea.
-She returned to competition at the postponed 2020 Olympic Games and qualified for the all-around final where she finished twenty-first with a total score of 51.632.
+Lee did not compete in 2020 due to the COVID-19 pandemic.
+She returned to competition at the postponed 2020 Olympic Games and qualified for the all-around final where she finished 21st with a total score of 51.632.
 She then competed at the Korean National Sports Festival and won the gold medal in the all-around, uneven bars, and balance beam, and she won the silver medal on the floor exercise behind Shin Sol-yi.
 At the World Championships, she qualified for the all-around final in tenth place and was the first reserve for the uneven bars final.
-In the all-around final, she finished thirteenth with a total score of 51.699.
+In the all-around final, she finished 13th with a total score of 51.699.

-2022
+2022–2023

 Lee competed at the 2022 Asian Championships in June.
-While there she helped South Korea place second as a team behind China.
-Individually she won bronze in the all-around (behind Zhang Jin and Tang Xijing), on the uneven bars (behind Wei Xiaoyuan and Tang), and on floor exercise (behind Wu Ran and Shoko Miyata).
+While there, she helped South Korea place second as a team behind China.
+Individually, she won bronze in the all-around, on the uneven bars, and on floor exercise.
+She then competed with the South Korean team at the 2022 World Championships that placed 13th in the qualification round.
+Individually, Lee qualified for the all-around final and placed 15th.

+Lee competed on the uneven bars at the 2023 City of Jesolo Trophy, helping South Korea win the team silver medal behind Italy.
+She won the bronze medal in the uneven bars final behind Italians Alice D'Amato and Giorgia Villa.
+She also only competed on the uneven bars are the South Korean Championships, and she placed third.
+Then at the 2023 Asian Championships, she helped South Korea win the silver medal behind China.
+Individually, Lee won the silver medal on the uneven bars behind China's Qiu Qiyuan.

+At the 2023 World Championships, Lee helped Korea place 11th as a team during qualifications.
+With this result, South Korea earned a team berth for the 2024 Summer Olympics.
+Lee qualified for the all-around final and finished 19th with a total score of 51.732.

+2024

+Lee placed fourth in the all-around at the Korean National Team Selection competition, leading to her selection for the 2024 Summer Olympics team alongside Eom Do-hyun, Lee Da-yeong, Yeo Seo-jeong, and Shin Sol-yi.
+At the 2024 Summer Olympics, she finished 56th in the all-around, placing 63rd on uneven bars and balance beam, and 75th on floor exercise.